AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/modify-column-width-order.md

 # Modify column width and order

-The following are guidelines about how column widths work in *Adobe Workfront*:
+The following are guidelines about how column widths work in `Adobe Workfront`:

 <ul>
- <li><em>Workfront</em> defines the width of columns in lists and reports, by default.</li>
+ <li><span>Workfront</span> defines the width of columns in lists and reports, by default.</li>
- <li> <p><em>Workfront</em> automatically adjusts the width of the columns according to the <code>valueformat </code>information in the all the lists and reports, unless otherwise specified in the text mode of the column.</p> <note type="note">
+ <li> <p><span>Workfront</span> automatically adjusts the width of the columns according to the <code>valueformat </code>information in the all the lists and reports, unless otherwise specified in the text mode of the column.</p> <note type="note">
-   <em>Workfront</em> does not adjust the width of the columns according to the
+   <span>Workfront</span> does not adjust the width of the columns according to the
    <code>valueformat </code>information in the lists available in the Setup and Reports areas.
   </note> <p>The <code>valueformat</code> value defines what kind of information displays in the column.
 For example, columns that display a number are narrower than columns that display the Description field.</p> </li>
- <li> <p>You can customize the width of the columns in your <em>Workfront</em> lists and reports to match your needs, depending on what kind of information you want to display in columns.</p> <p>You can modify the width of columns temporarily, while viewing a list or report, or permanently, by adjusting the width of the column in the view builder.
+ <li> <p>You can customize the width of the columns in your <span>Workfront</span> lists and reports to match your needs, depending on what kind of information you want to display in columns.</p> <p>You can modify the width of columns temporarily, while viewing a list or report, or permanently, by adjusting the width of the column in the view builder.
 For information about modifying the width of columns temporarily, see the <a href="#consider" class="MCXref xref">Considerations when temporarily modifying the width and order of columns</a> section in this article.</p> </li>
- <li> <p>Columns that appear in built-in views have widths previously defined by <em>Workfront</em> that are hard coded.
+ <li> <p>Columns that appear in built-in views have widths previously defined by <span>Workfront</span> that are hard coded.
 To modify these widths, you must manually update the width of these columns using text mode in the view builder.</p> <p>For information about modifying the column in text mode, see <a href="../../../reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-edit-column-width-permanently.md" class="MCXref xref">View: permanently edit the width of a column</a>.</p> </li>
 </ul>

 ## Access requirements